Williams-Christopher/mms-photo-board-api/README.md

 ```
 [
     {
-        id,                 // The unique id for this media record
+        id: <number>,                 // The unique id for this media record
-        user_id,            // The numeric user id of the user that contributed the photo
+        user_id: <number>,            // The numeric user id of the user that contributed the photo
-        media_url,          // The URL of the actual photo
+        media_url: <string>,          // The URL of the actual photo
-        media_caption,      // The text caption for the photo
+        media_caption: <string>,      // The text caption for the photo
-        media_location,     // The city or geographic placename associated with the phone
+        media_location: <string>,     // The city or geographic placename associated with the phone
-        created,            // The date and time the media record was created
+        created: <ISO 9660 date>,     // The date and time the media record was created
     },
     ...
 ]